wp-plugins/related-youtube-videos/readme.txt

 == Changelog ==

+= 1.5.1 =
+* HTML/JS fix for displaying the videos.

 = 1.5.0 =
 * New attribute added filter="" you can add more keywords or search parameters here that will always be added to the YT search and -eg if the relation is postTitle or postTags- can be used to modify or filter the results.
 * The plugin now has a backend page.
 This contains a little settings section, a system requirements check and the documentation.